 Support for Related Analyses

-Xfmea's integrated DVP&R utility provides a configurable worksheet for design verification plans and reports.
+Alternatively, you can continue to use Xfmea's integrated DVP&R utility, which provides a configurable worksheet for design verification plans and reports.
 You can create each plan from scratch or import data from Excel.
 You also can transfer data from the FMEA that has been defined for the same item.
 For example, you may wish to use the controls (and perhaps some types of recommended actions) from the Design FMEA as the starting point for a new DVP&R.

 Now you can activate a change log for DVP&R analyses, which will record a history of the specific changes made in each tracked revision.